aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 Both statements and questions in English are expressed in the same grammatical mood, the one known as the indicative mood.
 There are other grammatical moods in English, such as: subjunctive (to express unreal or hypothetical situations) and imperative (to give orders).

-We won't be needing an explicit subjunctive mood (as it is rarely used in modern English anyway), and we will be using a different kind of sentence all together (the "Order") to express a kind of "imperative mood" as we shall see in the later sections.
+We will not be needing an explicit subjunctive mood (as it is rarely used in modern English anyway), and we will be using a different kind of sentence all together (the "Order") to express a kind of "imperative mood" as we shall see in the later sections.

 === Defining Meaning

-Simple sentences don't have any predefined meaning in the current version Deixiscript: just like functions in other programming languages they must be defined before they can be used, this can be done through the "Definition" syntactic construct that looks a lot like a complex sentence in English (as we will see).
+Simple sentences do not have any predefined meaning in the current version Deixiscript: just like functions in other programming languages they must be defined before they can be used, this can be done through the "Definition" syntactic construct that looks a lot like a complex sentence in English (as we will see).

 For instance, a Definition could look like this: "a tablecloth is red means the color = red", this would define the meaning of the predicate "red" in relation to the subject "tablecloth", which could be very different from the meaning of the same predicate applied to some other kind of entity (e.g. "a guard is red means the political-affiliation = USSR").